holoviz/holoviz/doc/community.rst

 government funding, but most of the documentation and community engagement is done on a volunteer basis.
-As the community of HoloViz users and developers continues to grow, we are trying to find sustainable ways of holding conversations, answering questions, and addressing issues.
+As the community of HoloViz users and developers continues to grow, we are trying to find sustainable ways of welcoming new members, holding conversations, answering questions, and addressing issues.
 This page gives guidelines on the most effective methods for each type of interaction.

 **Have a question about how to use HoloViz tools?** After the docs, your first stop should be StackOverflow for